kconner/next-js-in-docker-example/README.md

 - Install Docker and VS Code.
 - Open `app.code-workspace`.
 VS Code will recommend a Docker plugin if you don't have it, so install that.
 - To build and run, right-click `docker-compose.yml` for release mode or `docker-compose.debug.yml` for debug mode and select Compose Up.
     - With either container running, visit localhost:3000 to view the site.
+    - With the debug container running, visit localhost:6006 to view Storybook.
+It may take a moment for the Storybook server to start after the container launches.
     - With the debug container running, save a code file to hot-reload the browser.
     - With the debug container running, select Start Debugging from the Debug menu to attach the debugger.
 Then click in VS Code's gutter to set breakpoints.
+In this example, only the web server is debuggable, not Storybook.
     - Right-click again and select Compose Down to stop.
-- Use `docker-compose.storybook.yml` to run Storybook at localhost:6006.
-It may take a moment for the server to start after the container launches.
+- To run unit tests in Docker as in continuous integration, run `npm run test:unit:ci`.
+- In addition to the Docker debugger attachment launcher, VS Code launchers also exist for debugging locally, including the web server, all unit tests, and a single unit test file.